NathanHarrington/dotfiles/README.md

     See the notes in sound_control/README.md for details on how to configure a Bose QuietControl 30 headset with bluetooth, and for using cmus.

+### Auto-keyboard configurations

+    See the notes in autokeyboard/*.sh
+    for details on commonly used keyboard automation scripts and how they should be bound in gnome.

 ### Hardware specific configurations